Porcelain Inlays and Onlays in Chatswood, NSW

 Inlays and onlays are placed in a process very similar to that of crowns.
 We’ll treat the decay and remove the damaged portion of your tooth.
 Next, we’ll take impressions and images of the tooth, which the lab will use when crafting your restoration.
 A temporary restoration will be placed to protect the prepared tooth.

-Once your new restoration is ready, you’ll return to our Chatswood dental office and your dentist will test the restoration in place to check the fit and appearance.
+Once your new restoration is ready, you’ll return to our Chatswood dental clinic and your dentist will test the restoration in place to check the fit and appearance.
 When both you and your dentist are pleased, the restoration will be permanently bonded into place.

 Caring for your inlay or onlay is just as easy as caring for a natural tooth.
 Brush and floss as instructed and return to our practice for your routine check-ups.
 While your porcelain restoration can’t decay, the tooth structure beneath it and at the edges can, so it’s important to keep up with your home hygiene routine and regular professional cleanings.